microsoft/onnxruntime/docs/how-to/float16.md

 - `model`: The ONNX model to convert.
 - `min_positive_val`, `max_finite_val`: Constant values will be clipped to these bounds. `0.0`, `nan`, `inf`, and `-inf` will be unchanged.
-- `keep_io_types`: Whether model inputs/outputs should also be converted to float16.
+- `keep_io_types`: Whether model inputs/outputs should be left as float32.
 - `disable_shape_infer`: Skips running onnx shape/type inference.
 Useful if shape inference is crashing, shapes/types are already present in the model, or types are not needed (types are used to determine where cast ops are needed for unsupported/blocked ops).
 - `op_block_list`: List of op types to leave as float32.
 By default uses the list from `float16.DEFAULT_OP_BLOCK_LIST`.
 This list has ops that are not supported for float16 in ONNX Runtime.
 - `node_block_list`: List of node names to leave as float32.